Maveyyl/SanityJS/README.md

 * length : 		what should be the length of the object if it is an array or a string
 * full_check : 	verify the type of all elements of the object if is is an array, check only first element otherwise

-* structure : 	the structure of the object if it is an object, must contain attributes "name" and "type"
+* structure : 	the structure of the object if it is of the type object, is an array of objects containing attributes "name" and "type"
 * sub_type : 	the type of the elements of the object if it is an array, is a type object itself

 Prototype of callback function